Stocks nosedive as coronavirus overshadows strong jobs report

 |TRUIST FINANCIAL

-Airlines continued to slide.
-The COVD-19 selloff has wiped out a fifth of the sector’s market value, or $40.6 billion, according to the U.K. based investment firm AJ Bell.
-Meanwhile, cruise operators were weaker as Carnival Corp.’s Grand Princess ship was being held off the coast of California so passengers and crew members could be tested for COVID-19.
+Airlines are seeing a bounce after the COVD-19 selloff has wiped out a fifth of the sector’s market value, or $40.6 billion, according to the U.K. based investment firm AJ Bell.
+Meanwhile, cruise operators also gained despite Carnival Corp.’s Grand Princess ship being held off the coast of California so passengers and crew members could be tested for the virus.

 |Ticker